Andr3w0w3n/BNRQ/README.md

 - Details of a project will only give information of the project that is available.
 Only details beyond basic ones are Codec for mov's.
 - All file searches will start at where **File Search Start** is selected to start.
 It is not dynamic or keeps memory of previous locations.
 - There is no way to specify different write node names for different projects yet.
-- Any saved settings will be saved for next launch of the application, but any files listed in the render list will **not** be saved.
+- Any saved settings will **not** be saved for next launch of the application, and any files listed in the render list will **not** be saved.
 - There is no "Reset to default" functionality for settings.
 - There is no prompt to ask the user if they would like to close settings without the changed settings being saved.
 - The program may not respond occasionally while the files are being rendered.
 This is normal behavior.